 The most common cause of vomiting in both adults and children is gastroenteritis, which is commonly known as 'gastro' or tummy bug.
-Other causes include food allergy, poisoning, reflux, meningitis, overeating, stress, infection or illness.
+Your child may also have diarrhoea (runny poo) and a fever (high temperature).

 - If they are awake, call the New Zealand National Poisons Centre(external link) on 0800 POISON (0800 764 766).

 - If they are sleepy or unconscious, lie them on their side and dial 111 for an ambulance.

 - Do NOT try to make your child vomit or give them food or liquid until you have been given advice.